 13. LIMITATIONS OF LIABILITY.
 PIVOTAL’S TOTAL LIABILITY AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY FOR ANY CLAIM OF ANY TYPE WHATSOEVER, ARISING OUT OF THIS SOW OR SERVICES PROVIDED HEREUNDER, SHALL BE LIMITED TO PROVEN DIRECT DAMAGES CAUSED BY PIVOTAL’S SOLE NEGLIGENCE IN AN AMOUNT NOT TO EXCEED THE PRICE PAID TO PIVOTAL FOR THE SERVICES RENDERED HEREUNDER.
 EXCEPT WITH RESPECT TO CLAIMS REGARDING VIOLATION OF PIVOTAL’S INTELLECTUAL PROPERTY RIGHTS, NEITHER CUSTOMER NOR PIVOTAL SHALL HAVE LIABILITY TO THE OTHER FOR ANY SPECIAL, CONSEQUENTIAL, EXEMPLARY, INCIDENTAL, OR INDIRECT DAMAGES (INCLUDING, BUT NOT LIMITED TO, LOSS OF PROFITS, REVENUES, DATA AND/OR USE), EVEN IF ADVISED OF THE POSSIBILITY THEREOF.

 14. CONFIDENTIAL INFORMATION.
 “Confidential Information” means any information that is marked “confidential” or “proprietary” or any other similar term or in relation to which its confidentiality should by its nature be inferred.
-Confidential Information does not include information that is (i) rightfully in the receiving party’s possession without prior obligation of confidentiality from the disclosing party; (ii) a matter of public knowledge (or becomes a matter of public knowledge other than through breach of confidentiality by the other party); (iii) rightfully furnished to the receiving party by a third party without confidentiality restriction; or (iv) independently developed by the receiving party without reference to the disclosing party's Confidential Information.
+Confidential Information does not include information that is (a) rightfully in the receiving party’s possession without prior obligation of confidentiality from the disclosing party; (b) a matter of public knowledge (or becomes a matter of public knowledge other than through breach of confidentiality by the other party); (c) rightfully furnished to the receiving party by a third party without confidentiality restriction; or (d) independently developed by the receiving party without reference to the disclosing party's Confidential Information.
 Each party shall (i) use Confidential Information of the other party only for the purposes of exercising rights or performing obligations in connection with this T&C’s or any order/SOW hereunder; and (ii) protect from disclosure to any third parties any Confidential Information disclosed by the other party for a period commencing upon the date of disclosure until three (3) years thereafter, except with respect to Customer data, which shall remain Confidential Information until one of the exceptions stated in the above definition of Confidential Information applies.
-Notwithstanding the foregoing, either party may disclose Confidential Information (i) to an Affiliate for the purpose of fulfilling its obligations or exercising its rights hereunder as long as such Affiliate complies with the foregoing; and (ii) if required by law or regulatory authorities provided the receiving party has given the disclosing party prompt notice.
+Notwithstanding the foregoing, either party may disclose Confidential Information to an Affiliate for the purpose of fulfilling its obligations or exercising its rights hereunder as long as such Affiliate complies with the foregoing and/or if required by law or regulatory authorities provided the receiving party has given the disclosing party prompt notice.

-16. GENERAL.
-This SOW is governed by the laws of California.
-Each Party hereby expressly consents to the personal jurisdiction of either the California courts or the United States District Courts located in the State of California and agrees that any action relating to or arising out of the T&C’s shall be instituted and prosecuted only in the Superior Court of the County of San Francisco or the United States District Court for the Northern District of California.
+15.3.
+All SOWs.
 The U.N.
 Convention on Contracts for the International Sale of Goods does not apply.
 These T&Cs and the SOW comprise the complete statement of the agreement of the parties with regard to the subject matter thereof; and may be modified only by written agreement.
 Customer shall not assign these T&C’s nor a purchase order or SOW or any right herein or delegate any performance without Pivotal’s prior written consent, which consent shall not be unreasonably withheld.
 Pivotal may use Pivotal Affiliates or other sufficiently qualified subcontractors to provide Services to Customer, provided that Pivotal shall remain responsible to Customer for the performance thereof.
-If any part of this SOW is held unenforceable, the validity of the remaining provisions shall not be affected.
-The parties shall act as independent contractors for all purposes under this SOW.
+If any part of the SOW is held unenforceable, the validity of the remaining provisions shall not be affected.
+The parties shall act as independent contractors for all purposes under the SOW.
 Nothing contained herein shall be deemed to constitute either party as an agent or representative of the other party, or both parties as joint venturers or partners for any purpose.
 Neither party shall be responsible for the acts or omissions of the other party, and neither party will have authority to speak for, represent or obligate the other party in any way without the prior written approval of the other party.